Boeing CEO says confident in safety of 737 MAX after deadly crash

 Muilenburg also said Sunday's crash was "especially challenging" coming only months after the loss of Lion Air Flight 610.

-The 737 MAX is the newest version of Boeing's best-selling 737 family that has been a fixture of passenger travel for decades and the cash cow of the world's largest aircraft maker, competing against Airbus SE's A320neo family of single-aisle jetliners.
+Boeing has delivered more than 370 MAX airplanes to 47 customers, Muilenburg said.

+READ: SilkAir's Boeing 737 MAX 8 aircraft operating as scheduled, airline says

-In the wake of Sunday's crash, China ordered its airlines to ground the jet, a move followed by Indonesia and Ethiopia.
+In the wake of Sunday's crash, China ordered its airlines to ground the jet, a move followed by Indonesia, Ethiopia and several other countries.
 Other airlines, from North America to the Middle East, kept flying the 737 MAX 8 on Monday after Boeing said it was safe.

+Southwest Airlines, which operates the largest fleet of 737 MAX 8s, said it remained confident in the safety of all its Boeing planes even as it received a rush of queries from customers wanting to know if they were booked to fly on a 737 MAX 8.

+SilkAir, the regional arm of Singapore Airlines, said its 737 MAX 8 planes are operating as scheduled.

+“We are saddened by the loss of flight ET302 and our hearts go out to those affected.
+We are in contact with Boeing and are closely monitoring developments," a spokesperson said in response to Channel NewsAsia's queries.

+There are still unanswered questions about the causes of the Lion Air crash, and officials and safety experts said it was too soon to draw links with the Ethiopian incident.

-Boeing was fully supporting the crash investigation and providing technical assistance under the direction of the US National Transportation Safety Board and Ethiopian authorities, Muilenburg said.
+Muilenburg said Boeing was fully supporting the crash investigation and providing technical assistance under the direction of the US National Transportation Safety Board and Ethiopian authorities.

+Muilenburg also said Boeing was "further strengthening" support to the 737 team, manufacturing operations and customer service.
+He urged employees to "stay centered on the facts and avoid speculation" while the investigation unfolds.

+"Speculating about the cause of the accident or discussing it without all the necessary facts is not appropriate and could compromise the integrity of the investigation," Muilenburg said.